Prof Ummu Salma Bava becomes member of the Academic Advisory Board

-Kenneth L Hale Award 2015 by the Linguistic Association of America
+Kenneth L Hale Award 2015 by the Linguistic Society of America

 Anvita Abbi is the recipient of the 2015 Kenneth L. Hale Award, given to scholars who have done outstanding work on the documentation of a particular language or family of languages that is endangered or no longer spoken.
 Prof. Abbi's decades of work documenting and evaluating the minority languages of India, particularly Great Andamanese, have contributed to our understanding of the history of language migration in India and have had a positive impact on revitalizing local cultures.
 Prof. Abbi is a Professor of Linguistics at Jawaharlal Nehru University in New Delhi.

 Recipients of several other LSA Awards, including the Linguistic Journalism Award and the Leonard Bloomfield Book Award, will be announced in the coming months.
 All LSA awards will be presented at the 2015 LSA Annual Meeting on Saturday, January 10, 5:30 PM Pacific Time at the Hilton Portland & Executive Tower.
 Full citations for each awardee are available here.

 Prof ShashiPrabha kumar, Special Centre for Sanskrit Studies,